Spartix/Mute-all-guilds-Discord/README.md

 # Mute-all-guilds-Discord

-> A simple program to change all notif of discord servers to only everyone/here
+> A simple program to change all notif of discord servers to only at ping